amirhnajafiz/handbook/docs/gpfs/index.md

 # GPFS

 General Parallel File System (GPFS), now known as IBM Spectrum Scale, is a high-performance clustered file system developed by IBM.
 It is designed to provide fast, reliable, and scalable access to data across multiple servers.

 GPFS is commonly used in environments that require large-scale data management, such as high-performance computing (HPC), big data analytics, and enterprise storage solutions.
 Its features include data replication, high availability, and support for both POSIX and non-POSIX workloads.

-## Components
+## Key Components

 GPFS consists of several key components: